Most widely used Job skills program in America. Teach your students the must-have employee attributes for job success.

-The First Job Survival Series illustrates the interpersonal skills and personal qualities employees must have to survive and grow in the workplace.
+The First Job Survival Series illustrates the social and emotional skills and personal qualities employees must have to survive and grow in the workplace.
 These skills and attributes can be more important to employability than technical skills or even hard work!
 The U.S. Department of Labor’s SCANS 2000 report referred to these as Soft Skills and included them in a list of competencies that translate to “relevant workplace know-how.”

-Soft skills have been defined in the literature as the non-technical skills, abilities and traits required to function in a specific employment environment.
-These include personal or character qualities, and being able to: deliver information or services to customers and co-workers; work effectively as a member of a team and understand and adapt to the cultural norms of the workplace.
-Surveys of employers in large metropolitan areas reveal that soft skills are crucial for workplace productivity.
-When polled, employers in Canada and England replied with nearly the identical viewpoint as in the US: employees with strong soft skills are in demand!
+Soft skills have been defined in the literature as the non-technical skills, abilities, and traits required to function in a specific employment environment.
+These include personal or character qualities, and being able to: deliver information or services to customers and co-workers; work effectively as a member of a team; and understand and adapt to the cultural norms of the workplace.
+Surveys of employers in large metropolitan areas reveal that soft SEL skills are crucial for workplace productivity.
+When polled, employers in Canada and England replied with nearly the identical viewpoint as in the US- employees with strong soft skills are in demand!
 They are the ones more likely to get hired, be retained and be considered for promotion.

-The focus of this module is on those soft work skills that are required to survive the probationary period.
+The focus of this module is on those soft job skills that are required to survive the probationary period.
 These are the skills that signal to an employer, “this person deserves a chance, his first impression is ok, there are no red flags, we’ll give him/her a try.”

 The focus of this module is on confronting the unrealistic fantasies many young people have about the work world.
 Work is not like school, with endless second chances, or like the neighborhood, where personal freedom is exercised, and it’s not like home, where people actually care about your welfare.
 Work is a much different place, with its own set of rules, expectations, and requirements.
-Helping students develop realistic expectations of the workplace, before they get there, is what this program does.
+Helping students develop realistic expectations of the workplace before they get there, is what this program does.
 Accurate perceptions and soft work skills… so your students don’t have to learn the hard way.